-In the intermediate and long term we Table 33.
-Range and mean for yield of donors with potential of the species significantly, developing cultivars which are more efficient in their architecture, use of the available growing season, and carbohydrate and nitrogen metabolism.
-A y clearer picture of the physiological requirements for higher yields in the different areas and production systems of Latin America is emerging (see page A-67) and already permits increased breeding for
+In the intermediate and long term we expect to raise the physiological yield potential of the species significantly, developing cultivars which are more efficient in their architecture, use of the available growing season, and carbohydrate and nitrogen metabolism.
+A clearer picture of the physiological requirements for higher yields in the different areas and production systems of Latin America is emerging (see page A-67) and already permits increased breeding for yield potential.